chesslogical/StarterPack2/README.md

 ## Starter Pack 2

-1- Key maker.
-Quite advanced, generates a detailed report which calculates lots of variables, including the randomness of the key.
+1- A nice Cryptographically Secure key maker.
+Generates a detailed report to prove it, too!